 Message from DVC (R&I)

-Malaysia is undergoing a myriad of transformations in the field of research and innovation in higher education.
-Globalisation has resulted in increased mobility, collaboration and a revolutionary change in the way we teach and learn.
-Institutions of higher learning in Malaysia are all (eventually) expected to teach well, provide excellent consultancy, conduct world class research and be financially sustainable.
-Researchers and post graduate students through the Centres of Excellence in a university are increasingly expected to undertake multi-disciplinary research which is internationally cited, have high impact and contribute to the nation’s productivity.
+Malaysia is undergoing a myriad of transformations in research and innovation in higher education.
+Globalization has resulted in increased mobility, collaboration and revolutionized the way we teach and learn.
+Institutions of higher learning (IHL) in Malaysia are not only required to provide quality education and be financially sustainable but also to conduct world class research which would result in societal impact from their research output.
+Thus, researchers are increasingly expected to undertake multi-disciplinary research which should produce better impact and contribute to the nation’s productivity.

-In line with the demands of Malaysia’s New Economic Model, the University of Malaya (UM) is undergoing a transformation in many areas.
-As Malaysia’s first university, UM is gearing up to be a major global player in research, innovation, publication and teaching.
-As part of its contribution to the National Higher Education Strategic Plan, UM is aiming to be a World Top 100 University by 2015.
-UM has taken initiatives and formulated strategies to expand its research agenda to 2015 and beyond.
+In line with the demands of Malaysia’s aspiration to be an innovation-led economy, the University of Malaya (UM) is also undergoing a transformation in many areas.
+As Malaysia’s first university, UM needs to be a major global player in providing quality education as well as doing innovative and impactful research.
 Towards this end, a conducive environment to further develop a robust research and innovation culture among researchers has been provided.
 The Kompleks Pengurusan Penyelidikan & Inovasi was built with the intention of providing a centralised research management facility for researchers within and outside the campus.
 Units managing research, innovation and commercialization are placed together under one roof to provide the best management facility to advance research and innovation.

 Professor Dr. Noorsaadah Abd.
 Rahman